 - Good efficacy on common weed species and volunteer crop seeds

-- Unique self-centering rotor design eliminates expensive professional balancing
+- Unique self-centering rotor design eliminates expensive specialized balancing

 - Easy maintenance and low cost rotor bar replacement

-- Rotor bars are rotatable to maximise service life
+- Impact bars are rotatable to maximize service life

 - Bar sets can be added or removed to suit field/crop conditions and power availability